langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

     )
 ```

-In a more complex scenario where each agent node is itself a graph (i.e. a [subgraph](./low_level.md#subgraphs)), a node in one of the agent subgraphs might want to navigate to a different agent.
-For example, if you have two agents `alice` and `bob` (subgraph nodes in a parent graph), and `alice` wants to navigate to `bob`, you can do so by setting `graph=Command.PARENT` in the `Command` object:
+In a more complex scenario where each agent node is itself a graph (i.e., a [subgraph](./low_level.md#subgraphs)), a node in one of the agent subgraphs might want to navigate to a different agent.
+For example, if you have two agents, `alice` and `bob` (subgraph nodes in a parent graph), and `alice` needs to navigate to `bob`, you can set `graph=Command.PARENT` in the `Command` object:

 ```python
 def some_node_inside_alice(state)